The pros and cons of working as an independent contractor

 All of these are some of the pros of working as an independent contractor.

 Although some people will tell you there is no downside to being an independent contractor, there are a few!
 One of the biggest downsides of course is how to stay motivated.
 If you are a self driven person then this is not an issue.
 You know what your strengths and weaknesses are and can work around them.

 One of the cons of being an independent contractor is making sure you have enough work.
 In order to keep your financial house in order you understand that you need to work a certain number of hours each week.
 As an independent contractor, you do not have a guaranteed set of hours.

 As an independent contractor you are responsible for your own "benefits".
 You will be responsible for paying taxes, maintaining health insurance and life insurance.
 All of these are taken care of for you if you are working for someone else.

 If you get sick, you have no sick days.
 Depending on your work load, you may find that regardless of how bad you feel, you still have to work.

 These are some of the cons of being an independent contractor.

 Whether you are currently employed or you are unemployed and considering working as an independent contractor, you should carefully weigh the pros and the cons.
 Making the decision to work as an independent contractor means you are wise enough to measure the pros and cons.

-Have a question for Doreen?
-Ask or leave a comment below!
+Have a question for Doreen or want to leave a comment?
+Click here.